jiham7/PoW-Chain/README.md

-# Proof of Work Chain
+# Proof of Prime Chain

-This is an example Proof of Work Chain with a client/server application.
+This is an example Proof of Work Chain with a client/server application for rewarding miners who can solve real-world solutions like finding the next prime.

 ## Server